 In order to comply with the Alternative Investment Fund Managers' Directive ("AIFMD"), the Company appointed Edinburgh Partners AIFM Limited as its AIFM with effect from 17 July 2014.
-Edinburgh Partners AIFM Limited has been approved as an AIFM by the UK's Financial Conduct Authority ("FCA").
+Edinburgh Partners AIFM Limited has been approved as an AIFM by the FCA.
 With the approval of the Board, the AIFM appointed Edinburgh Partners as Investment Manager to the Company pursuant to a delegation agreement with effect from 17 July 2014.

-As set out in the Chairman's Statement on page 7, with effect from 1 June 2018, the AIFM receives a management fee of 0.55% per annum of the Company's equity market capitalisation up to £500 million and 0.50% per annum on the equity market capitalisation above £500 million, payable quarterly in arrears.
-Prior to this, the management fee was set at a rate of 0.55% per annum of the Company's equity market capitalisation, irrespective of the level of the equity market capitalisation.
+The AIFM receives a management fee of 0.55% per annum of the Company's equity market capitalisation up to £500 million and 0.50% per annum on the equity market capitalisation above £500 million, payable monthly in arrears.
+Prior to 1 June 2018, the management fee was set at a rate of 0.55% per annum of the Company's equity market capitalisation, irrespective of the level of the equity market capitalisation.